apigear-io/apigear-docs/docs/sdk/maker/tutorial.md

 mkdir mytemplate && cd mytemplate
 ```

-First we create our toot project folder called `myproject` and inside out template folder called `mytemplate`.
-Insie the `mytemplate` folder we place a rules document (`rules.yaml`) and an templates folder for our template documents.
+First we create our root project folder called `myproject` and inside our template folder called `mytemplate`.
+Inside the `mytemplate` folder we place a rules document (`rules.yaml`) and a templates folder for our template documents.

 The folder structure will look like this.